haka-security/haka/doc/developer/tutorials.rst

 That simply defines the prototype of the function ``myfunc``.

-Finally, in Haka we use `SWIG <http://www.swig.org/Doc1.3/Lua.html>`_ to bind C methods.
-Here is the content of our swig file that binds the ``myfunc`` function.
+Finally, in Haka we use `SWIG <http://www.swig.org/Doc1.3/Lua.html>`_ to bind C functions to Lua objects.
+Here is the content of our swig file :download:`mymodule.i<../../sample/mymodule/src/mymodule.i>` that binds the ``myfunc`` function.

 .. note:: for more complex binding, you can have a look at C protocol modules in
     Haka source tree.

 The last step is to compile (``make``) our newly created module using the following :download:`Makefile <../../sample/mymodule/Makefile>` that must be created in the main module folder.

 .. literalinclude:: ../../sample/mymodule/Makefile
     :tab-width: 4